ablasettikuhn/Portfolio/README.md

 negative monotonic relationship between the distance shot in a basketball game and the efficiency rate. (warning: correlation does not mean causation).</p>
-<p>The large test statistic (S = 4.989e+13) provides strong evidence
+<p>The large test statistic S provides strong evidence against the null
-against the null hypothesis H0.
+hypothesis H0 (S = 4.989e+13).
 This means that the observed correlation is unlikely to be due to random chance.
 We reject H0 and accept H3.</p>
-<p>In practice, the analysis suggests that as the distance shot in a
+<p><em>In practice, the analysis suggests that the shorter the distance
-basketball game decreases, there is a tendency for the efficiency rate to increase, although the relationship is weak.</p>
+shot in a basketball game, there is a tendency for the efficiency rate to increase, although the relationship is weak.</em></p>
 <blockquote>
 <p>Note: Considering the main hypothesis and the correlation coefficient
 obtained in minutes remaining, seconds remaining and distance shot, we